psrc/psrc.github.io/_posts/2021-03-11-data-story-collaboration.md

 ### Home deliveries

-{% include image.html image=page.images.image6 %}

-The Seattle Times also reported on [home deliveries data](https://www.seattletimes.com/business/retail/2-of-puget-sound-households-received-grocery-delivery-last-year-but-that-was-before-coronavirus-changed-shopping/).
+As the number of home deliveries has appeared to increase dramatically over the past few years, we were interested to see what the travel survey data could tell us.
+The travel survey if they received packages  or were delivered groceries on a given day.
 We found that in 2019, home deliveries were common and increasing.
 One out of three households received a package on an average weekday.

-Here are some charts we made:
+{% include image.html image=page.images.image6 %}
+The Seattle Times also reported on [the travel survey home deliveries data](https://www.seattletimes.com/business/retail/2-of-puget-sound-households-received-grocery-delivery-last-year-but-that-was-before-coronavirus-changed-shopping/).
 {% include image.html image=page.images.image4 %}
 {% include image.html image=page.images.image5 %}